Post-Quantum Security of Block Cipher Constructions: Post-Quantum Security of

 \subsection{Post-Quantum Security}

-We now state and prove a post-quantum security bound for \fx.
+We now state and prove a post-quantum security bound for \fx (\expref{Definition}{def:fx}).
 As in the classical case discussed above, we are concerned with the maximum distinguishing advantage between \fx and an independent uniformly random permutation in the ideal-cipher model.

 \begin{theorem} Let $\A$ be an adversary making $q_C$ classical queries to its first oracle and $q_Q$ quantum queries to its second oracle.
 Then

 \end{theorem} \begin{proof}